DerSpiegel/ww_assets_php_client/README.md

-# A PHP client for WoodWing Elvis DAM
+# A PHP client for WoodWing Assets

-[WoodWing Elvis](https://www.woodwing.com/en/digital-asset-management-system) is a DAM (Digital Asset Management) system.
+[WoodWing Assets](https://www.woodwing.com/en/digital-asset-management-system) is a DAM (Digital Asset Management) system.
 This PHP client library uses its [REST API](https://helpcenter.woodwing.com/hc/en-us/sections/360000141063-API-REST).

 This is not an official library supplied by the WoodWing vendor.
-It has been developed during the WoodWing Elvis implementation at the German [SPIEGEL Gruppe](https://www.spiegelgruppe.de), 2019-2020.
+It has been developed during the WoodWing Assets implementation at the German [SPIEGEL Gruppe](https://www.spiegelgruppe.de), 2019-2020.

 ## Functionality